Education and training roles

 - publicising available training courses

-- developing and adapting training materials and resources
+- designs and develops training materials and resources

 A training manager is likely to be a senior figure within a team or department.
 The role will be varied and is likely to involve:

-- planning, delivering and evaluating a range of training an development programmes to meet the needs of the organisation
+- planning, delivering and evaluating a range of training and development programmes to meet strategic and operational needs

 - working with a wide range of staff to identify future training requirements and providing advice on appropriate training provision